k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 #### Drive Guide - Tray Mountain (Indian Grave Gap trailhead) from YELLOW BALD

 * **Duration**: 2:00.
 Although Tray Mtn Rd is SLOW, the roads near Yellow Bald are very good.
-* **Directions**
 * Note: This is a very good quality dirt road.
-    * Note: You will pass right by the route to Standing Indian.
+You will pass right by the route to Standing Indian.
-    * Head back out the way you came in on USFS-67 (the only way - you're at the end of the road!) and go 2.1
+* Head out the way you came in on USFS-67 (the only way - you're at the end of the road!) and go 2.1
 * R on USFS-67, following sign to Standing Indian and go 9.5.
 (Last mile or two is paved.)
 * L on Allison Creek Rd / Old Murphy Rd and go 1.9
 * L on US-64 West and go 16.4
     * Note: You will briefly pick-up a 3G AT&T signal, about 2 miles before you leave 64.
 This would be a good time to get Google Maps to route you to your destination.
-(I needed it because the road had been re-routed.)
 * L on NC-175 S and go 0.8.
 Turn R to cross bridge, staying on NC-175 and go 3.4 more.
 * S on GA-75 S and go 3.5
 * Bear L on GA-2/GA-75 and go 3.3
     * Fast food, including McDonalds here.
 * R on GA-75 S and go 6.8
-    * L onto Indian Grave Gap Rd, marked USFS-283 and "High Shoals Scenic Area" and go 3.5 to Indian Grave Gap
+* L onto Indian Grave Gap Rd, marked USFS-283 and "High Shoals Scenic Area" and go 3.5 to IGG
     * Road fords a creek.
 I had no trouble at 6" deep water level in my Corolla.

 ####  Drive Guide - Tray Mountain TO Atlanta via Tray Mtn Rd